Drive-in Easter Sunday service in Stoughton church's parking lot an 'encouragement'

 Wayne Hansen, chairman of the church board and member of the church since 2002, said it was nice to get out of the house after being cooped up for weeks with more to come.
 He attended the Easter Sunday service with his wife and their four children.

 Despite the departure from a standard Easter service, Hansen said the drive-in experience was worthwhile because everyone still got to come together in a way and celebrate one of the biggest holy days on the Christian calendar.
-In the Christianity, the day commemorates Jesus' resurrection three days after he was crucified by the Romans.
+In Christianity, the day commemorates Jesus’ resurrection on the third day, after he was crucified by the Romans.

 “We got a chance to worship and celebrate what Easter means to us, and it was definitely meaningful,” Hansen said.